digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   V1 Contract identifiers:
           cidV1  ∈  00([0-9a-f][0-9a-f]){32,126}    -- V1ContractId

-  Contract identifiers:
-          cid := cidV0 | cidV1                      -- ContractId

 Contract identifiers can be created dynamically through interactions with the underlying ledger.
 See the `operation semantics of update statements <Update Interpretation_>`_ for the formal specification of those interactions.
 Depending on its configuration, a DAML-LF engine can produce V0 or V1 contract identifiers.
-When configured to produce V0 contract identifiers, a DAML-LF compliant engine must refuse to load any DAML-LF >= 1.dev archives.
+When configured to produce V0 contract identifiers, a DAML-LF compliant engine must refuse to load any DAML-LF >= 1.11 archives.
 On the contrary, when configured to produce V1 contract IDs, a DAML-LF compliant engine must accept to load any non-deprecated DAML-LF version.
 V1 Contract IDs allocation scheme is described in the `V1 Contract ID allocation